PFAS Water Contamination Wurtsmith Air Force base (Oscoda), Michigan

 - Soil exposure pathways at all the identified areas of potential PFAS release are potentially complete for on-installation site workers.

 - Groundwater exposure pathways for on-post receptors are potentially complete at three areas of PFAS release: Area 1222 – Gorge, Former Building 24, and Firehouse 1.
-These areas are upgradient of or potentially impacting groundwater wells that provide the facility’s drinking water.
+These areas are upgradient and could potentially impact groundwater wells that provide the facility’s drinking water.
 The groundwater exposure pathways for on-post receptors are potentially complete at the remaining seven areas of PFAS release for potential future on-post users downgradient.

 - Since there is no regulation on the groundwater use off-installation and downgradient of the installation, the groundwater exposure pathways for off-base receptors are potentially complete for all the areas of PFAS release.